Tomisin400/Nigerian-Financial-Performance-Benchmark/README.md

 - Banks naturally carry much larger balance sheets, which suppresses ROA
 - MTN's higher ROA reflects its asset-light telecom business model, not necessarily superior financial performance
 - MTN's negative shareholders equity in 2023 and 2024 was caused by foreign exchange losses following the Naira devaluation

+2. ### ROA and ROE Calculation Limitation

+ROA and ROE are commonly calculated using average total assets and average shareholders' equity when both beginning and ending balances are available.

+However, the dataset begins in 2021 and does not include 2020 balance-sheet figures.
+This means consistent average-balance calculations could not be performed across the full 2021–2025 period.

+Therefore, year-end total assets and year-end shareholders' equity were used consistently for the ROA and ROE calculations.

+This means the ROA and ROE figures in this project should be interpreted as returns based on year-end balances rather than average-balance return measures.

 ### Interpreting ROE